Sensitive 3mm Imaging of Discrete Sources in the Fields of tSZ-Selected Galaxy Clusters: Data reduction

 \section{Data reduction}

-The standard MIDAS data reduction pipeline \citep[see][for details]{Romero2020} was used to produce maps for each of our targets.
-Simulations described below showed that moderately aggressive high pass filtering of the raw MUSTANG2 timestreams at 0.05~Hz produced the best recovery of point sources.
+The standard MUSTANG2 data reduction pipeline \citep[MIDAS; see][for details]{Romero2020} was used to produce maps with 2$''$ pixels for each of our targets.
+The simulations described below showed that moderately aggressive high-pass filtering of the raw MUSTANG2 time streams at 0.05~Hz produced the best recovery of compact sources.
 Extra care had to be taken when flagging detector glitches to avoid false positives.
 Inclement weather resulted in higher than anticipated noise in some clusters but 243 clusters had noise levels better than our 0.2~mJy RMS target (Table~\ref{tab:clusters}).
-For automatic detection of compact sources a matched filter to the MUSTANG2 beam would be ideal.
-However, as the noise properties in the maps varies (both between maps and as a function of radius), such a filter is challenging to calculate.
-Instead we used a Difference of Gaussians (DoG) filter which approximates a matched filter by convolving with two different width Gaussians ($\sigma_1=3.6''$ and $\sigma_2=13.6''$) and taking the difference.
+For automatic detection of compact sources, a matched filter to the MUSTANG2 beam would be ideal.
+However, as the noise properties in the maps vary (both between maps and as a function of radius), such a filter is challenging to calculate.
+Instead, we used a difference-of-Gaussians (DoG) filter which approximates a matched filter by convolving with two different width Gaussians ($\sigma_1=3.''6$ and $\sigma_2=13.''6$) and taking the difference.
 These widths were found empirically to produce the strongest detections of point sources injected into our maps.
 As well as a regular map, a noise map was made by flipping the sign of half of the data from each cluster.
-Using the noise map normalized by the integration time at each point, it was possible to make signal-to-noise (SNR) maps for each cluster.
-Sources can then be found by looking for positive peaks.
-Once a source location is established, a fit for its amplitude was carried out in the original signal map using a 2D Gaussian.
+Using the noise map normalized by the integration time at each point, it was possible to make signal-to-noise ratio (SNR) maps for each cluster.
+The signal from sources will always be positive, and for our target survey depth at MUSTANG2's resolution, the negative signal from the galaxy clusters is negligible.
+This allows sources to be found by looking for positive peaks in the SNR maps.
+Once a source location is established, a fit for its amplitude and width was carried out in the original signal map using a 2D Gaussian.
+By using the original signal map for this fit, there was no need to account for the effects of the DoG filter.